 Frequently Asked Questions

-Below are explanations to the most common questions about the Ohio Electronic Child Care (ECC) system.
+Below are explanations to the most common questions asked by Family Child Care providers.
 Also, be sure to review the ODJFS Provider Guidance Letters.

 Frequently Asked Questions: